Ayeshakhan77/Churn-prediction-model/README.md

 This project demonstrates how data science can be applied to solve real-world business problems.
 By understanding churn behavior, companies can make data-driven decisions to **increase customer retention and revenue.**

+For any assistance reach me at : ayeshawork51@gmail.com